xsa-dev/SecureFinAI_Contest_2025/Task_1_FinRL_DeepSeek_Crypto_Trading/README.md

 - `erl_net.py`: Neural network structures used in the reinforcement learning algorithm.

-- `erl_run.py`: Loads the simulator and trains the reinforcement learning agent.
+- `erl_run.py`: Loads the simulator and trains the FinRL agent.

 - `erl_evaluator.py`: Evaluates the performance of the reinforcement learning agent.

 - `metrics.py`: Contains some metrics for evaluation.

-- `task2_ensemble.py`: This file contains code that trains multiple models and then saves them to be tested during evaluation.
+- `task1_ensemble.py`: This file contains code that trains multiple models and then saves them to be tested during evaluation.

-- `task2_eval.py`: This file contains code that loads your ensemble and simulates trading over a validation dataset.
+- `task1_eval.py`: This file contains code that loads your ensemble and simulates trading over a validation dataset.
 You may create this validation dataset by holding out a part of the training data.

 ## Dataset

-A dataset containing second-level Limit Order Book (LOB) data for Bitcoin is provided.
-Please download [here](https://drive.google.com/drive/folders/1ExVPS1d77oPOHXMRYdtKpdEC0PycthKW?usp=sharing).
-All of the datasets required to train DRL agents are in the data directory, please download this into the Task 2 starter dir data/ folder
+A dataset containing second-level Limit Order Book (LOB) data and financial news for Bitcoin is provided.
+Please download [here]().
+All of the datasets required to train DRL agents are in the data directory, please download this into the Task 1 starter dir `data/` folder

 The dataset contains the following file:
-- BTC_1sec.csv : 1 second level LOB BTC data
+- `BTC_1sec_train.csv`: 1 second level LOB BTC data
+- `BTC_news_train.csv`: BTC news with corresponding DeepSeek V3 engineered sentiment scores and risk scores.
+- `BTC_1sec_with_sentiment_risk_train.csv`: The merged and time-aligned version of the previous two datasets.

-The `BTC_1sec.csv` contains all data used to train the RNN model and FinRL agent.
-Notice that the timestamps in this dataset has been processed and are not the true timestamps.
+The `BTC_1sec_with_sentiment_risk_train.csv` contains all data used to train the RNN model and FinRL agent.

 ## Setup